codingsoo/REST_Go/README.md

 ## Getting Started

+### Check the basic functionality

+In this section, we give detailed instructions to check the basic functionality of this artifact.
+We show how our tool works with project-tracking-system service.

 ### Requirements

 We used Google Cloud e2-standard-4 machines running Ubuntu 20.04 for this project, but any platform with the requirements below would work.